The Science of Corona Treatment

 The Corona Process

 When atmospheric air is exposed to different voltage potentials, electrical discharge develops resulting in an avalanche effect caused by the collision of neutral molecules and the electrically loaded molecules which make up the voltage.
 Upon collision, the neutral molecules become electrically loaded, resulting in a heavily loaded zone or “lightening”.
 This, in turn, creates a heavy oxide mixture of ozone and nitrogen oxides.
 To avoid this avalanche effect, an isolator is placed between two electrodes.
 The result is a cloud of ionized air – or corona discharge – which is then used for the surface treatment of plastics and other materials.

-Consequently, a substance placed under the corona discharge are impacted by the electrons with energy two to three times that necessary to break the molecular bonds on the surface.
+Consequently, a substance placed under the corona discharge is impacted by the electrons with energy two to three times that necessary to break the molecular bonds on the surface.
 The resulting free radicals rapidly react with the oxidation of products in the corona discharge or with adjoining free radicals on the same or different chain, resulting in a cross-link.
-Oxidation of the surface increases the surface tension or surface energy allowing for better wetting by liquids and promoting adhesion.
+Oxidation of the surface increases the surface tension or surface energy allowing for better wetting of media and promoting adhesion.
 Though studies have shown that development of strong oxidants is not essential for adhesion to take place, wetting tension is most assuredly related to the oxidation of the polymer surface resulting in polar groups on the surface, primarily hydroxyl, carbonyl and amide groups.